turingschool/career-development-curriculum-site/module_four/negotiations.md

 * For a company with international ties, you could say you don’t have a visa right now, and do they sponsor visas?
 For big companies, it's more likely as visas can cost up to $10,000
 * You could consider taking a lesser salary to negotiate visa sponsorship

-## Check For Understanding

-* Self Reflect:  What feelings come up for you when thinking about negotiating your next offer?
-What was something that you found helpful from this lesson in regards to negotiation?
-* Evaluating the entirety of an offer is a best practice.
-What benefits are important to you?
-List a few in a negotiation document.
-* What parts of negotiating the offer raises questions for you?

-#### Make a list of these questions now and during Week 1 a survey will be provided to capture those questions before a live workshop session is held.